JohnOkari/Damu-Sasa-Backend-Developer-Hackathon/README.md

 # Doctor-Patient Appointment API

 Welcome to the Doctor-Patient Appointment API, a Ruby on Rails application that allows patients to schedule appointments with doctors for various medical services.
-This API is designed to manage appointments, prescriptions, user authentication, and email confirmations.
+This API is designed to manage appointments, prescriptions, services, user authentication, and email confirmations.

 ## Features

 - **User Authentication:** Patients are required to sign up and log in before booking an appointment.
 - **Prescriptions:** Doctor(Admin) can add Prescriptions.
+- **Service Selection:** Users can select from various medical services when booking an appointment.
 - **Working Hours:** Appointments can only be booked during specified working hours (8 am to 5 pm).
 - **Email Confirmation:** Users receive a confirmation email after successfully booking an appointment.
 - **Admin Dashboard:** Admin users can view and manage all appointments, with the ability to mark them as fulfilled or missed.